Does Texas Have a Transfer Tax? A Quick Guide

 The actual tax rate and the responsibility for paying this tax can vary significantly depending on the property’s location, reflecting different state, county, or city regulations.

-However, property taxes in the Lone Star State are some of the most expensive in the country.
+Property taxes in the Lone Star State are some of the most expensive in the country.
 In fact, only 13 other states have higher property taxes.
 Additionally, closing costs can really cut into your bottom line, so it’s important to have a good idea of what you might be paying before the transaction is complete.

 For example, property taxes can typically average $2,275 per year in Texas, and this is customarily paid by the seller (based on $125,800 median assessed value or 1.81%)

-Other transfer fees
+Other fees to consider

 If you’re selling your home for sale by owner, consulting a professional might help with some of the finer points of the process and give you a better idea of what you can expect.